-As quoted here, Dr. Robert L. Hendren, director of child and adolescent psychiatry at the University of California, San Francisco states,
+Dr. Robert L. Hendren, director of child and adolescent psychiatry at the University of California, San Francisco states,

 Normal sadness comes and goes and usually clearly relates to an incident… Clinical depression is like a dark cloud hanging over the child, and there’s often a pervasive feeling of gloom, irritability and loss of interest.